zorg2044/BoringCrewServices/README.md

 - NDS Docking Port from Benjee10SharedAssets.
 Copyright Benedict Jewer, All Rights Reserved.
 Used with permission.
 - Engine sounds from KW Rocketry by Kickasskyle and Winston, licensed CC-BY-NC-SA.

+# License
+This mod is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.